Classic Ausangate Trek 5 Days Itinerary | High-Altitude Trek in Peru

 • Maximum altitude: 4,886 m (16,030 ft)

-From the summit, we descend for two hours, crossing grasslands where alpacas and vicuñas graze in their natural habitat.
-Finally, we arrive at Inkawasi Camp (4,632 m / 15,197 ft), offering a privileged view of Ausangate Glacier and its climbing routes.
+After reaching the pass, we descend for approximately two hours through open grasslands where alpacas and vicuñas are commonly seen grazing.
+By afternoon, we arrive at Inkawasi Camp (4,632 m / 15,197 ft), located in front of the impressive Ausangate Glacier and its mountaineering routes.

 • Distance: 10.6 km (6.6 mi)